Legoless/DesignKit/README.md

 # DesignKit

 Innovative iOS framework that attempts to bridge the gap between designs created in Adobe Photoshop Tool.
 It's main mission is to enable developers to quickly create a living design out from PSD's provided by a designer.
+DesignKit extends NUI capabilities to shapes and Objective-C code.

 DesignKit is tightly coupled together with Photoshop CC extension to be able to export code directly from Photoshop.

 DesignKit also connects multiple iOS libraries together to create a larger framework that allows developers to create fast and beautiful designs.

 Project is currently WIP, please be patient as it gets developed.
+Integration with Sketch 3 is also planned.

 ## Features